bclover/whack-a-mole/README.md

 #### Possible Enhancements:
 * Create a High Score List
 * Dynamically create holes & moles on init()
-* Add sound effects
+* Allow user to enter a time limit
 * Add CSS transitions / effects
 * Move text into a "Constants Closure"
+* Optimize CSS & use BEM syntax better
+* Make Accessible to WCAG 2.0 Standard
+* Make "mole taunts" when click misses (random couple of sounds)
+* Add "ouch sounds" for when mole is hit
+* Add CSS effect when mole is hit
 * Use a JS framework
-* Optimize CSS & use BEM syntax better
-* Make WCAG 2.0 Accessibility Compliant